sddion/quil/docs/GESTURES.md

 The gesture detection system is composed of two main modules: `gesture_manager` and `touch_actions`.

-*   **`gesture_manager`**: This module is responsible for decoding raw touch input from the MPR121 sensor into high-level gestures such as taps and swipes.
+*   **`gesture_manager`**: This module is responsible for decoding raw touch input from the TTP223 sensors into high-level gestures such as taps and swipes.
 *   **`touch_actions`**: This module maps the detected gestures to specific actions based on the current display mode.

 ### Data Flow